-Director of State Research and Special Projects Drew Catt conducts analyses on private educational choice programs and conducts surveys of private school leaders and parents of school-age children.
+Director of State Research and Special Projects Drew Catt conducts geospatial analyses, analyses on private educational choice programs and surveys of private school leaders and parents of school-aged children and conducts geospatial analyses.

 Prior to joining EdChoice—formerly the Friedman Foundation—in May 2013, Drew served as the program associate for The Clowes Fund, a private family foundation located in Indianapolis that awards grants to nonprofits in Seattle, Greater Indianapolis and Northern New England.

-Drew is a native of central Indiana and currently resides in downtown Indianapolis with his wife Elizabeth.
+Drew is a native of central Indiana and currently resides in downtown Indianapolis with his wife Elizabeth and their son Theodore.